United for Montreal's neighbourhoods!

 - Denis Leclerc, General Manager, CDC de Rosemont

-Withthe PIC, we can take the time to stop and decide collectively to work on an issue that's important to us. (...)
+"With the PIC, we can take the time to stop and decide collectively to work on an issue that's important to us (...)
 The PIC is like a gift that the neighborhood gives itself.
-The involvement of everyone and the investment of the partners give color to the project.
+Everyone's involvement and the investment of our partners give color to the project.

 - Brigitte Robert, Solidarité Ahuntsic Project Manager